pankeshang/jekyll-now/_posts/2017-09-05-make-ubuntu-work-with-arrow-keys-in-the-numeric-keyboard.md

   - keyboard
 ---

-# Make Ubuntu work with Arror keys in the numeric keyboard

 I have got an ASUS UX510U for work for some time.
 It is good and cheap and steady.
 But I do have some problem with it's keyboard layout.